jtanza/dashi/README.md

 # Dashi

 Dashi is a small, embedded HTTP server running on the JVM.
-It is single-threaded, asynchronous and designed to be super simple to use.
+It is single-threaded, event-driven, asynchronous and simple to use.
 It is not for production use (yet!) but lends itself quite nicely to rapid prototyping and usage in test environments.

-Getting a server up and running is as simple as:
+Getting a server up and running is as quick as:

 ```
 RequestHandler handler = new RequestHandler("/ping", r -> Response.ok("pong"));